CybexDex/cybex-ios/Carthage/Checkouts/TinyConstraints/README.md

+**TinyConstraints** is the syntactic sugar that makes Auto Layout sweeter for human use.

 <p align="center">
     <img src="Art/header.png" width="890" alt="TinyConstraints"/>
     <img src="Art/header.gif" width="890" alt="TinyConstraints"/>
 </p>

-**TinyConstraints** is the syntactic sugar that makes Auto Layout sweeter for human use.

 ## Features

 - [X] Pure Swift 5 sweetness.
-- [X] Shortest possible syntax for creating layout constraints.
+- [X] Everything you can do with Auto Layout, but shorter.
 - [X] Constraints are active by default.
-- [X] 100% compatible with Auto Layout.
+- [X] 100% compatible with other Auto Layout code.
 - [X] Optionally store your constraints.
 - [X] Set constraint priorities upon creation.
 - [X] Constrain directly to the superview.